garrandall/popular-music-data/tracks/oath-cher-lloyd-becky-g.md

 And we'll never change, no matter the weather
 This is my oath to you

-Oh ohh
+Oh oh
-You should know, you should know, you should know, you should know, yeah Oh ohh, whoa, this is my oath to you
+You should know, you should know, you should know, you should know, yeah Oh oh, whoa, this is my oath to you
-Oh ohh
+Oh oh
 Wherever you go, just always remember
 You're never alone, we're birds of a feather
 And we'll never change, no matter the weather
-Oh ohh, this is my oath to you
+Oh oh, this is my oath to you